본문 바로가기

 Authorities Call for Restraint...
 Banks Lower Dollar Deposit Rates

-According to the financial sector on January 22, the balance of dollar deposits at the five major commercial banks (KB Kookmin, Shinhan, Hana, Woori, and NH Nonghyup) stood at approximately 66 billion dollars as of January 20.
+According to the financial sector on the 22nd, as of the 20th, the dollar deposit balance at the five major commercial banks (KB Kookmin, Shinhan, Hana, Woori, and NH Nonghyup) stood at approximately 66 billion dollars.
 This represents a decrease of 1.2 billion dollars (about 1.7652 trillion won) compared to the end of last year (67.2 billion dollars).
 After surging from about 60.3 billion dollars in November last year to about 67.2 billion dollars in December, dollar deposits have recently stagnated at some commercial banks.
 A representative from one of the commercial banks explained, "We believe there has been demand to realize foreign exchange gains as the exchange rate has risen compared to the end of the year."

-Accordingly, major commercial banks have not only suspended marketing but have also lowered interest rates on dollar deposits.
-Shinhan Bank's interest rate for dollar-denominated foreign currency deposits (for maturities of at least three months but less than six months) dropped from 3.21% per annum on January 14 to 3.11% per annum as of January 21, a decrease of 0.1 percentage point in one week.
-Woori Bank, on January 15, drastically reduced the dollar interest rate on its overseas travel-specialized foreign currency deposit product, 'Wibitravel Foreign Currency Deposit,' from 1.0% per annum to 0.1% per annum, which is one-tenth of the previous rate.
+Accordingly, major commercial banks are not only suspending marketing activities but also lowering interest rates on dollar deposits.
+Shinhan Bank's interest rate for dollar foreign currency deposits (for maturities of at least three months but less than six months) dropped from an annual rate of 3.21% on the 14th to 3.11% as of the 21st, a decrease of 0.1 percentage point in one week.
+Woori Bank significantly reduced the dollar interest rate for its overseas travel-specialized foreign currency deposit product, 'Wibitravel Foreign Currency Deposit,' from an annual rate of 1.0% to 0.1%, one-tenth of the previous rate, on the 15th of this month.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.